 Two of the most widely used binary point-cloud file formats are LAS [ASP19] and its compressed counterpart, LAZ [Ise13].
 We use the LAS format due to its compatibility with a wide range of applications, and because the simple but strict file format makes it easy to develop custom file loaders.
 The LAS format stores points in an interleaved fashion, i.e., each point is stored one after the other.
-Points consists of a set of attributes, and various predefined point data record formats describe which combination of attributes are stored.
+Points consist of a set of attributes, and various predefined point data record formats (enumerated by 0, 1, ...) describe which combination of attributes are stored.
 Some attributes, such as XYZ, intensity, return number and classification are present in all available formats, whether they are needed or not.
 Others are only present in specific formats, such as RGB in formats 2 and 3, or GPS-time in 1 and 3.
-Since version
+Since version 1.4, the spec also allows a standardized definition of custom extra attributes in addition to the fixed set of attributes.
+Our point-cloud application makes heavy use of these extra attributes, and some of our data sets use 50 attributes that require up to 107 bytes per point.
+The large amount of information for each individual point leads to challenges such as increased memory requirements and memory bandwidth usage.